gavinkendall/autoscreen/readme.txt

 to open the screenshot in the editor.

-The "Default" checkbox sets the editor as the default editor to be used when you select "Capture Now -> Edit" from the system tray icon's menu.
+The "Default" checkbox sets the editor as the default editor to be used when you select "Capture Now -> Edit" or any of the Region Select options from the system tray icon's menu.

 The button with the red cross button is used to remove a selected number of editors in the list.
 Select the editors you want to remove and then click the button to remove the selected editors.

 The button with the cog will open the Change Editor window enabling you to change properties.

+You can create a trigger to run a particular editor when a screenshot is taken.
+For example, WinSCP could be setup as an Editor with ...
+Name: WinSCP
+Application: C:\Users\gkendall\AppData\Local\Programs\WinSCP\WinSCP.exe
+Arguments: /command "open sftp://sftpu:password@MYSERVER/" "put %filepath% MyScreenshot.jpeg" "exit" ... and then a trigger setup as ...
+Name: Take Screenshot and SFTP
+Condition: Screenshot Taken
+Action: Run Editor
+Editor: WinSCP